 - Data protection officers: For many companies, a data protection officer has become mandatory.
 These individuals monitor the individually-developed data protection strategy and GDPR conformity.
 This does not only apply to companies who work with personal data on a large scale.
-However, every company that has more than 10 people regularly dealing with personal data must appoint a data protection officer in the future.
+However, every company that has more than 20 people regularly dealing with personal data must appoint a data protection officer.

 - Reporting requirements: The EU GDPR guidelines on how to deal with breakdowns are considerably stricter than previous regulations.
 Security incidents need to be reported within 72 hours of becoming aware of them.
 If in doubt you should always report these to the affected persons as well as the relevant authorities.

 - Responsibility and fines: It is much easier for companies to be held responsible for violations relating to data they have collected.
 Punishments for this can include heavy fines.

 You will find many guides online that appear to provide up-to-date information on the GDPR.
 But appearances can be deceptive and even misleading where content isn’t regularly updated.
 Example: According to GDPR updates, companies must appoint a data protection officer if they employ more than 20 people on a permanent basis and automatically process personal data.
 Many sites still quote the older version which refers to 10 people.
 As is so often the case, it is better to be safe than sorry.